pism/pism.github.io/old/news/2016-10-06-ziemenigsnews.md

 Those model runs that agreed well with observations for 1971 to 2010 generated volume and area losses of more than half by 2099.
-While co-author Regine Hock (UAF) is quoted as saying \"The massive icefield that feeds Alaska's Mendenhall Glacier may be gone by 2200 if warming trend predictions hold true,\", the authors emphasize that spatially-distributed mass balance measurements and improved climate projections that resolve the local temperature and precipitation patterns are essential to solidifying these predictions.
+While co-author Regine Hock (UAF) is quoted as saying "The massive icefield that feeds Alaska's Mendenhall Glacier may be gone by 2200 if warming trend predictions hold true,", the authors emphasize that spatially-distributed mass balance measurements and improved climate projections that resolve the local temperature and precipitation patterns are essential to solidifying these predictions.